 Philly lifer Dunphy set to say coaching goodbye to Temple

-PHILADELPHIA (AP) -- Fran Dunphy has a book about Tiger Woods on his night table and piles of books in his office at Temple that are mostly unread.
+PHILADELPHIA — Fran Dunphy has a book about Tiger Woods on his night table and piles of books in his office at Temple that are mostly unread.

 With the Owls on the brink of securing an NCAA Tournament bid, Dunphy’s in-season page turners are mostly scouting reports.